shsagir/play-area-sync/docs/object-storage.md

 ### Obtaining upload credentials

 To upload files to the Object Storage you'll need to authenticate with your individual credentials.
 Those consist of: a bucket name, a server (aka: endpoint), a key and a secret.
-As all credentials those are stored with the [App secrets](/secrets) (Dashboard > Your App > App Secrets).
+As all credentials those are stored with the [App secrets](/secrets).
 Please see the Dashboard for copy/paste commands to obtain the credentials.

 To upload files to the Object Storage you have two general options: